 We are pleased to announce a one-day meeting to address the challenges in the field of speciation genomics.
-The meeting will be held on Monday 19th March 2018 at St Johns College Cambridge and is organised by Simon Martin, Mark Ravinet and Chris Jiggins.
+The meeting will be held on Monday 19th March 2018 at St Johns College Cambridge in the Fisher Building and is organised by Simon Martin, Mark Ravinet and Chris Jiggins.

 There is a registration page now open here

 The registration fee includes dinner in the evening and all tea and coffee etc. Note that accommodation is not included – we recommend that you look for B&B options at the university accommodation site.